Seasonal affective disorder (SAD)

-Some people find these ideas useful, but remember that different things work for different people at different times.
-Only try what you feel comfortable with, and try not to put too much pressure on yourself.
-If something isn't working for you (or doesn't feel possible just now), you can try something else, or come back to it another time.
+Different things work for different people at different times, so if something doesn't feel possible just now try not to put pressure on yourself.
+You can always try something else or come back to it another time.
+For example:

 If SAD affects you during winter, there are particular things you could try that might help.
 You could:

 - Make the most of natural light.
 It might help to spend time in natural light, for example going for walks, spending time in parks or gardens, or simply sitting near a window.
 This seems to be helpful if you experience SAD in winter.

 - Plan ahead for winter.
 For example, try to make meals in advance and freeze them if you know you are likely to lack the energy to do this during the most difficult period.

 I try to get some natural light during the day just by being outside, maybe tidying up the garden or taking my dog for a walk.
 Exercise in natural light is really helpful.